someonesdad1/plib/README.md

 Thus, I can fold the text, go to another section and look at the code, then get back to my working spot with one key press without having to e.g. remember a position or assign a location.
 It's very efficient.
-To jump between different sections, insert blank lines as needed.
+To jump between the two sections, I insert another blank line.
+This is faster than switching to another tab page (in my editor, the former takes one keystroke and switching tab pages takes two).

+In Feb 2022, I added a second 24 inch monitor, so now I use two 4k monitors.
+One of these is in portrait mode, giving me a long editor window that has 80 to 160 lines, depending on the magnification.
+This allows for comfortable editing sessions.
+This portrait monitor is also nice for web browsing catalog pages.

 # Environment

 I work in a cygwin environment on a Windows computer, so most of this stuff is organized around a POSIX environment.
 In particular, I spend most of my day in bash shell windows, using an editor and running python scripts.
 Many of the scripts use the ANSI escape sequences provided by the color.py module.
 I originally developed this on a Linux box, then adapted it to work under cygwin.
-You may have to fiddle with things to get them to work under a Windows shell or other shell, but it's probably worth it, as the color coding of things is so useful.
+In March 2022, I wrote the clr.py module, a replacement for the aging color module.
+The clr.py module works with mintty under cygwin (an excellent 24-bit color terminal emulator) and on the Mac's Terminal.app, an 8-bit color emulator.

 The scripts are also heavily biased towards POSIX-style paths.